matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ## Problem

-Threading is a great way to create alternative timelines to group messages related to each other.
+Threading allows users to branch out a new conversation from the main timeline of a room. to each other.
 This is particularly useful in high traffic rooms where multiple conversations can happen in parallel or when a single discussion might stretch over a very long period of time.

-The main goal when implementing threads is to create conversations that are easier to follow and smoother to read.
+The main goal of implementing threads is to facilitate conversations that are easier to follow and smoother to read.

 There have been several experiments in threading for Matrix...